narlu21/Deforestation_and_Health_in_Brazil/README.md

 # Deforestation and Health in Brazil

-**Description:
-This repository contains the data and jupyter notebooks for the Deforestation and Health in Brazil project, submitted as a final project for ACE 592-SAE, Spring 2021.
+**Description**: This repository contains the data and jupyter notebooks for the Deforestation and Health in Brazil project, submitted as a final project for ACE 592-SAE, Spring 2021.

-**Data
-There are two data
+**Data**: There are two data